Venald/A3-Antistasi/README.md

 - Inside this folder you will find multiple subfolders, labeled `Antistasi-VersionNumber.MapName`
 - Use a PBO Packager to pack the any of these mission folders

-### Known Issues:
-For a list of known issues, please see the [Issues on Github](https://github.com/official-antistasi-community/A3-Antistasi-1.4/issues).